Maisy-ML/nasr-service-model/draft-chen-nasr-service-model-00.md

 ## Service result model to user

-Path attestation result: after generating a path that meets the specific forwarding requirements of the user, it is used to record the initial path attestation result as a baseline for future verification, contains at least four fields: Identity, initial attestation result, verification reference and auxillary information.
+Path attestation result: after generating a path that meets the specific forwarding requirements of the user, it is used to record the initial path attestation result as a baseline for future verification, contains at least four fields: Identity, initial attestation result, verification reference and auxiliary information (e.g., node type along the path, isolation, firewall, IDS/IPS, etc.).

-Forwarding Path validation result: formed during the actual forwarding process both in-situ and out-of-band modes, it will be verified with path attestation result,  contains at least two fields: Identity, attestation results.
+Forwarding Path validation result: formed during the actual forwarding process both in-situ and out-of-band modes, it will be verified with path attestation result,  contains at least two fields: Identity, attestation results and auxiliary information (e.g., node type along the path, isolation, firewall, IDS/IPS, etc.).

-Service provision result: as security services can be provided, after the service is provided, need to provide service proof to the user, contains at least two fields: Identity, Service type,  Service details.
+Service provision result: as security services can be provided, after the service is provided, need to provide service proof to the user, contains at least two fields: Identity, Service type, Service security details which may include satisfaction of  data integrity, encryption mechanisms, authentication methods and availability percentage (for example, 99.999%), etc.

 # IANA Considerations {#IANA}